Alabama Freedom Center for the Blind

 Located in Birmingham, within the AFCB, students learn that the challenges of blindness can be overcome through proper use of the techniques of blindness and through problem solving strategies.

 Through the classes taught, experiences provided and the relationships developed with staff and other students, participants come to internalize the truth about blindness — that it is a part of who they are — just as any other characteristic, like skin color, height or gender.
-With that acceptance, each student can then rise to the level of his or her true potential unfettered by artificial limitations as defined by societal misconceptions.
+With that acceptance, each student can then rise to the level of their true potential unfettered by artificial limitations as defined by societal misconceptions.

 The truth is that proper training in the techniques of blindness - combined with the students’ ability be confident in who they are as blind people, recognizing that the lack of eyesight takes nothing away from their individual dignity, respectability or capacity - will result in as student who is equal to the challenges of life.
 By the end of their training, students will be prepared to enter vocational training, postsecondary education or the workforce with the confidence and skills to succeed!